Alzheimer's Disease Fact Sheet

-People with memory and thinking concerns should talk to their doctor to find out whether their symptoms are due to Alzheimer’s or another cause, such as stroke, tumor, Parkinson’s disease, sleep disturbances, side effects of medication, an infection, or a non-Alzheimer's dementia.
-Some of these conditions may be treatable and possibly reversible.
+People with memory and thinking concerns should talk to their doctor to find out whether their symptoms are due to Alzheimer’s or to another cause, such as stroke, tumor, Parkinson’s disease, sleep disturbances, side effects of medication, an infection, or another type of dementia.
+Some of these conditions may be treatable and, possibly, reversible.

-If the diagnosis is Alzheimer’s, beginning treatment early in the disease process may help preserve daily functioning for some time, even though the underlying disease process cannot be stopped or reversed.
+If the diagnosis is Alzheimer’s, beginning treatment as early as possible in the disease process may help preserve daily functioning for a while.
 An early diagnosis also helps families plan for the future.
 They can take care of financial and legal matters, address potential safety issues, learn about living arrangements, and develop support networks.

-Caring for a person with Alzheimer’s disease can have high physical, emotional, and financial costs.
+Caring for a person with Alzheimer’s can have significant physical, emotional, and financial costs.
 The demands of day-to-day care, changes in family roles, and decisions about placement in a care facility can be difficult.
-There are several evidence-based approaches and programs that can help, and researchers are continuing to look for new and better ways to support caregivers.
+NIA supports efforts to evaluate programs, strategies, approaches, and other research to improve the quality of care and life for those living with dementia and their caregivers.

 Becoming well-informed about the disease is one important long-term strategy.
 Programs that teach families about the various stages of Alzheimer’s and about ways to deal with difficult behaviors and other caregiving challenges can help.

-Good coping skills, a strong support network, and respite care are other ways that help caregivers handle the stress of caring for a loved one with Alzheimer’s disease.
+Good coping skills, a strong support network, and respite care are other things that may help caregivers handle the stress of caring for a loved one with Alzheimer’s.
 For example, staying physically active provides physical and emotional benefits.

 For more information, see Alzheimer’s Caregiving.